paulvelzeboer/k8-at-home/README.md

 :round_pushpin: Variables defined in `./cluster/base/cluster-secrets.sops.yaml` and `./cluster/base/cluster-settings.sops.yaml` will be usable anywhere in your YAML manifests under `./cluster`

-4. **Verify** all the above files are **encrypted** with SOPS

-5. If you verified all the secrets are encrypted, you can delete the `tmpl` directory now

-6. Push you changes to git
+4. Push you changes to git

 ```sh
 git add -A